Usama1190/typescript-mastery/assignments/a09_questions_p2/readme.md

 - Use the reduce method to find the sum of all numbers in the array

 Example usage of array methods for manipulation.

+5. Advanced: Working with Nested Arrays and Objects Consider an array of objects where each object represents a student.
+Each student object has a name, id and a array of grades.
+Write a function that calculates the average grade for each student and adds it as a new property averageGrade to each student object

+Define the array of student objects and implements the function